-After all official transcripts have been received and the student is admitted, the Office of Admissions will prepare a transfer credit report indicating which courses have been accepted in transfer by UCD.
-Information about accessing the transfer credit report on-line will be sent to the student from the admissions office along with the acceptance letter.
+After all official transcripts have been received and the student is admitted, the Office of Admissions will prepare a transfer credit report indicating which courses have been accepted in transfer by CU Denver.
+Information about accessing the transfer credit report online will be sent to the student from the admissions office along with the acceptance letter.
 Upon review of the transfer credit report, students should contact their academic advising office to schedule an appointment to meet with an advisor.
-The student’s academic advisor will help determine how the transfer credit applies to specific degree requirements.
+The student’s Academic Advisor will help determine how the transfer credit applies to specific degree requirements.

 Age of Academic Courses Eligible for Transfer